 7. Commercial vs Custom Parts.
 The flight vehicle must be made by the student team members.
-You may use commercially-available "off the shelf" component parts (body tubes, nose cones, egg capsules, parachutes, etc.) and may adapt some kinds of rocket kits for the event, or you can scratch-build components if you prefer.
+You may use commercially-available "off the shelf" component parts (body tubes, nose cones, egg capsules, parachutes, etc.) and may adapt some kinds of rocket kits for the event, or you can scratchbuild components if you prefer.
 Commercial kits or published designs that are made specifically for ARC are not allowed.
 Having a custom flight vehicle part fabricated by a composite or plastics company or custom wood machining company (even if it is to your design) does not constitute sale of a "standard off the-shelf product" and is not allowed.
+This year's rules do permit an electronic circuit board that is designed by the team to be fabricated by a commercial service.
 Using a 3-dimensional printer to make parts is OK as long as the student team does all the programming and runs the printer.
 Having a mandrel fabricated to your specifications that is used to wrap fiberglass on to make your rocket body is OK.
 In this case, the company is making a tool; you are making the part that flies.